epwalsh/rust-dl-webserver/README.md

 This project provides an example of serving a deep learning model with batched prediction using Rust.
 In particular it runs a GPT2 model to generate text based on input context.

+## Features

+- Batched prediction when GPU is detected with tunable batch size, otherwise uses batch size of 1.
+- Back-pressure mechanism that will return a 503 status code if the GPU gets back-logged from too many requests.

 ## Setup

 You'll need to download the model files for GPT-2 through the [Rust Bert](https://github.com/guillaume-be/rust-bert) repository.
 This requires Python 3.